comtihon/enot/docs/commands.md

     coon install foo/bar 1.0.0
 Will install package `bar` from local cache (or fetch it first from remote if not exists).
-Installed package will be added to list of installed packages
+Installed package will be added to list of installed packages.
+Package installation is a step-by-step execution of actions, set in `coonfig.json` `install` section.
+It is performed just after fetching and building deps.

 ### installed
 Print all installed packages and versions.